stackhpc/ansible-role-os-manila-mount/README.md

   - `item`: The relevant dict from `os_manila_mount_shares`.

   By default the result of the lookup is not shown in logs to avoid exposing `access_key`.
-If necessary for debugging, set `no_log=true` to see it.
+If necessary for debugging, set `no_log=false` to see it.
 Note that running ansible with `-v` will expose `access_key`.

 Ceph variables: